 COST OF THE CBEST

-The CBEST exam costs $102.
+The CBEST exam costs $30 for each section when taking through the computer and $41 when taking on paper.
 Scoot does not reimburse for CBEST testing.

 WHERE TO TAKE THE CBEST